clj-kondo/clj-kondo/analysis/README.md

   - `impl-ns`, the namespace of the implementation of the protocol.
   - `method-name`, the method name of the implementation.
   - `defined-by`, the symbol that defines this, e.g. `clojure.core/defrecord`.

+- `:symbols`, a list of (namespaced) symbols that occur in quoted forms or EDN, i.e., they do not refer to vars or interop:
+  - `filename`
+  - `:row`, `:col`, `:end-row`, `:end-col`, the range of the symbol.
+  - `:symbol`: the symbol itself
+  - `:from`: the namespace from which the var was used
+  - `:to`: the namespace the symbol might refer to, if the namespace of the symbol can be resolved in the `:from` namespace (e.g. via an alias or via the namespace itself)

 Example output after linting this code: